BOOKS TO HELP YOU THROUGH BREAST CANCER

 Radical Remission by Kelly Turner, PhD

 This book has only recently been released, so it was not available when I was going through breast cancer, but the author has spent a long year of her life combing the earth speaking to people whose cancer was considered by conventional medicine to be beyond help and these people have defied the odds by living.
 Kelly finds out how they did it and shares it with us.
-A fabulous read.
+A fabulous read, don’t miss this one.

 Shattering the Cancer Myth by Katrina Ellis